Z-Hub/Z-Push/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Describe this issue template's purpose here.
+about: Use this when you have found a replicateable bug.
 title: ''
 labels: ''
 assignees: ''